furiosFast/MRFilteredLocations/README.md

 It isn't necessary to add the dependencies of MRFilteredLocations, becose with SPM all is do automatically!

-There files are already included into the framework.

 ## License

 MRFilteredLocations is released under the MIT license.
 See [LICENSE](https://github.com/furiosFast/MRFilteredLocations/blob/master/LICENSE) for more information.